codlark/cls-docs/docs/Undocumented.md

 # Undocumented Features

 This page is meant to document features that are otherwise undocumented.
-This page isn't linked to anywhere in the normal documentation, so if you get sent a link, hold onto it.
+The features on this page aren’t great ideas, in fact a couple might be bad ideas, but I implemented them and I don’t want to get rid of them.
+Nothing here is going to be documented very well, use at your own risk.

 ## text properties